-Slain Georgia golf pro Gene Siller treated everyone with respect, friend says
+Slain Georgia golf pro Gene Siller was someone who could make a bad day brighter, friends say

 "It's mind-blowing.
 Growing up here, it's nothing I would've imagined here happening in this city.
 I can't understand how and why this actually happened," Lavender said.

+Eberhard said the incident has left him and his family concerned as the search for the suspect continues.

-Golfing organizations sent notes of sympathy.
+Golfing organizations send notes of sympathy

 "Tragedy has stricken the Georgia Section PGA in the loss of our Member, Gene Siller.
 Thoughts and prayers for his family and the Pinetree Country Club family," Georgia's Professional Golfers' Association tweeted.